Mr Plumber Logo

 And at the end of it you still have a 20 year old cylinder.

 The replacement conversation is the one people avoid because it is a larger number on a single invoice.
 But it is the wrong way to look at it.
-A new cylinder installed correctly, with current insulation standards, timer capability for off peak heating, and a full valve set that is not compensating for an ageing system, pays for itself over time in reduced running costs and eliminated repair bills.
+A new cylinder installed correctly, with current insulation standards and a full valve set that is not compensating for an ageing system, pays for itself over time in reduced running costs and eliminated repair bills.

 When Weak Shower Pressure Means More Than Annoyance